-The student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain Board policies and procedures.
-Please take time to become familiar with the important information contained in this handbook and keep the handbook available for frequent reference by you and your parents.
-If you have any questions that are not addressed in this handbook, you are encouraged to talk to your teachers or the building principal.
-This handbook replaces all prior handbooks and other written material on the same subjects.
-This handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the school rules as of the 2023-2024 school year.
+This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain Board policies and procedures.
+Please take time to become familiar with the important information contained in this Handbook and keep the Handbook available for frequent reference to you and your parents.
+If you have any questions that are not addressed in this Handbook, you are encouraged to talk to your teachers or the building principal.
+This Handbook replaces all prior handbooks and other written material on the same subjects.
+This Handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the school rules at the time of Board adoption.
 If any of the rules or administrative guidelines herein are referenced after the date of Board adoption, the language of the most current policy or administrative guideline prevails.
-Copies of the current Board policies and administrative guidelines are available from the building principal and on the District's website.
+Copies of current Board policies and administrative guidelines are available from the building principal and on the district's website.